Commit-Thomas/Mod2Project/README.md

 - Removed time from "date" column for more utility.
 - Changed "date" column to DateTime for our visualizations.
 - Renamed "mod_zcta" to "zip_code" for legibility.
-- Created new column for "borough" by filtering and using a for loop through "zip_code" column.<br/>
+- Created new column for "borough" by filtering and using a for loop through "zip_code" column. <br/> <br/>
 <img width="205" height="131" alt="Screenshot 2025-07-17 at 10 59 37 AM" src="https://github.com/user-attachments/assets/0ac68e00-08e5-4750-bc49-e6a572fa71a1" />
 <br/>
 # Medical Analysis